cntlm - authenticating HTTP(S) proxy with TCP/IP tunneling and acceleration

 cntlm [ -AaBcDdFfgHhILlMPprSsTUuvw ] [ host1 port1 | host1:port1 ] ... hostN portN

-Cntlm works similarly to NTLMAPS, plus full NTLM support, a bucket of new features and none of its shortcomings and inefficiencies.
-It adds support for real keep-alive (on both sides) and it caches all authenticated connections for reuse in subsequent requests.
-It can be restarted without TIME_WAIT delay, uses just a fraction of memory compared to NTLMAPS and by orders of magnitude less CPU.
-Each thread is completely independent and one cannot block another.
-Cntlm has many security/privacy features like NTLMv2 support and password protection - it is possible to substitute password hashes (which can be obtained using -H) for the actual password or to enter the password interactively.
-If plaintext password is used, it is automatically hashed during the startup and all its traces are removed from the process memory.
+Core cntlm function had been similar to the late NTLMAPS, but today, cntlm has evolved way beyond anything any other application of this type can offer.
+The feature list below speaks for itself.
+Cntlm has many security/privacy features like NTLMv2 support and password protection - it is possible to substitute password hashes (which can be obtained using -H) in place of the actual password or to enter the password interactively (on start-up or via "basic" HTTP auth translation).
+If plaintext password is used, it is automatically hashed during the startup and all traces of it are removed from the process memory.

-In addition to lower usage of system resources, cntlm achieves higher throughput on a given link.
-By caching authenticated connections, it acts as an HTTP accelerator; This way, the 5-way auth handshake for each connection is transparently eliminated, providing direct access most of the time.
-NTLMAPS doesn't authenticate in parallel with the request - instead, it first connects, sends a probe and disconnects.
-No sooner than that it connects again and initiates NTLM handshake.
-Cntlm also doesn't read the whole request including HTTP body into memory, in fact, no traffic is generated except for the exchange of headers until the client <-> server connection is fully negotiated.
-Only then are the request and response bodies forwarded, directly between client and server sockets.
-This way, cntlm avoids most of the TCP/IP overhead of similar proxies.
-Along with the fact that cntlm is written in optimized C, it achieves up to fifteen times faster responses.
-The slower the line, the more impact cntlm has on download speeds.
+In addition to minimal use of system resources, cntlm achieves higher throughput on a given link.
+By caching authenticated connections, it acts as an HTTP accelerator; This way, the 5-way auth handshake for each connection is transparently eliminated, providing immediate access most of the time.
+Cntlm never caches a request/reply body in memory, in fact, no traffic is generated except for the exchange of auth headers until the client <-> server connection is fully negotiated.
+Only then real data transfer takes place.
+Cntlm is written in optimized C and easily achieves fifteen times faster responses than others.

-An example of cntlm compared to NTLMAPS under the same conditions: cntlm gave avg 76 kB/s with peak CPU usage of 0.3% whereas with NTLMAPS it was avg 48 kB/s with peak CPU at 98% (Pentium M 1.8 GHz).
+An example of cntlm compared to NTLMAPS: cntlm gave avg 76 kB/s with peak CPU usage of 0.3% whereas with NTLMAPS it was avg 48 kB/s with peak CPU at 98% (Pentium M 1.8 GHz).
 The extreme difference in resource usage is one of many important benefits for laptop use.
 Peak memory consumption (several complex sites, 50 paralell connections/threads; values are in KiB):

 VSZ RSS CMD 3204 1436 ./cntlm -f -c ./cntlm.conf -P pid 411604 6264 /usr/share/ntlmaps/main.py -c /etc/ntlmaps/server.cfg